Odyssey-Venture/Odyssey-Venture/README.md

 ## Liquidity Funding

 Liquidity tokens collected from sell fees are paired with BNB and converted into LP tokens.
-These tokens will sent to the contract address and locked there forever.
+These tokens will be sent to the contract address and locked there forever.
 Liquidity fees may drop to zero if the market cap gets high enough.
 At that point, no more funding will go to liquidity unless a drop in market cap dictates it.